informational alert

 • Field data gathering and record management

-• Recording data into WAM System
+• Recording data into our WAM System

-• Data management and clean up
+• Data management and cleanup

 • Workflow mapping